veeCan54/00-EnvelopeEncryptionHandsOn/README.md

 ## Learn Envelope Encryption in 30 minutes - Hands On

 Symmetric encryption is fast and with this type of encryption we are able to encrypt potentially large amounts of data.
 Envelope encryption is the practice of encrypting plain text data with a data key, and then encrypting the data key under another key.
 If these double encryptions sound a bit confusing to you, please read on.
 After you understand the concepts while doing this hands on, it should hopefully be clearer.
 If you are planning to create and use a KMS key on your own to use in your application, this guide should help.
-In AWS, when we select for example SSE - KMS, aws does a lot of magic for us under the hood.
+In AWS, when we select for example SSE - KMS, AWS does a lot of magic for us under the hood.

-> **Note:** I try to use the aws cli as much as possible so that is what I am using here.
-This demo will be completely manual.
+> **Note:** This exercise will be done using the aws cli.
+We can check the status of keys using the AWS Admin console.
 I am making an assumption that you are using an IAM user whose credentials have been configured by running `aws configure`.
-I am also assuming that this user has access to perform KMS operations e.g encrypt and decrypt.
+I am also assuming that this IAM user has access to perform KMS operations e.g encrypt and decrypt.
 For the purpose of this demo, it is better to grant the IAM user all kms access.
 In other words, `kms.*`.
 Please ensure this before you start.
 For the demo, I am using a profile `iamadmin-general` and region `us-east-1` which is sent as an attribute in aws cli commands.
 If you have a default profile and have configured a default region you don’t have to send these two attributes in your aws cli commands.
-The commands used in the Hands-On have been checked in [here](https://github.com/veeCan54/EnvelopeEncryptionHandsOn/blob/main/HandsOnInstructions.txt).
+The commands used in the Hands On have been checked in [here](https://github.com/veeCan54/EnvelopeEncryptionHandsOn/blob/main/HandsOnInstructions.txt).
 Make sure values are substituted appropriately.

+> **Cost:** Heads up that this exercise will create a new KMS key in AWS which has a small cost involved.
+From current official AWS documentation - Each AWS KMS key that you create in AWS KMS costs $1/month (prorated hourly).
+Assuming this exercise can be completed relatively quickly it should give you an idea of the approximate cost.
+Please make sure to schedule key deletion after the Hands On.
+This step is included at the very end of the exercise.

 ## Envelope encryption involves 3 keys -  CMK or KEK, DEK and Encrypted DEK.